khalid-hussain/shaheen/chap1.md

 rubabs because they do not have arrows.
 I am collecting arrows for them.
 I have come here to invite you to join the army of Granada."

-Badr Bin Mughira replied, "This invitation has been put forward earlier too but my companions and I would rather prefer to live in this forest instead of being exhibits of the royal court of Granada.
+Badr bin Mughira replied, "This invitation has been put forward earlier too but my companions and I would rather prefer to live in this forest instead of being exhibits of the royal court of Granada.
 Here we do not have marbled palaces or satin tunics but we are certainly satisfied that unlike the people of Granada,